KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 .. .. versionadded:: 24.08

 .. figure:: /images/user_interface/kdenlive2408_ui-monitor_effect_direct_control.webp
-   :width: 400px
+   :width: 350px
-   :figwidth: 400px
+   :figwidth: 350px
    :align: left
    :alt: kdenlive2408_ui-monitor_effect_direct_control

-   Changing clips position and size, enabling grid
+   Directly changing position and size, grid enabled

-Effects which can use direct control in the monitor are effects which have the following parameters: X, Y, Width, Height, Opacity (Alpha, optional) and Rotation.
+Effects which have parameters for X, Y, width, height, opacity (alpha, optional) and rotation, can be controlled directly in the monitor.
+For example: :doc:`Transform </effects_and_filters/video_effects/transform_distort_perspective/transform>` or :doc:`Crop by Padding </effects_and_filters/video_effects/transform_distort_perspective/crop_padding>`.

+Make sure :term:`Edit Mode<Edit Mode>` is enabled.

 .. rst-class:: clear-both

-Once such an effect is applied (either to a clip in the project bin, a clip in the timeline, a track or on master) you can:
+Once such an effect is applied either to a clip in the project bin, a clip in the timeline, a track or on master, the following additional tools are available in the monitor tool bar:

 .. list-table::
    :width: 80%